Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Theoretical framework

 The benchmark model used in this publication builds on the assumption of the existence of a second complex Higgs doublet, which is postulated in various UV-complete theories with an extended Higgs sector.
 The 2HDM sector is assumed to have a CP-conserving potential and a softly broken $\mathbb{Z}_2$ symmetry~\cite{Gunion:2002zf}.
 After electroweak symmetry breaking, the 2HDM contains five Higgs bosons: a lighter CP-even boson, $h$, a heavier CP-even boson, $H$, a CP-odd boson, $A$, and two charged bosons, $H^{\pm}$.
 The 2HDM coupling structure is chosen to be of type-II~\cite{Gunion:2002zf} and the alignment and decoupling limits are assumed, so that the lighter CP-even state $h$ can be identified with the SM Higgs boson.
 In addition, the model includes a fermionic DM particle $\chi$ and a pseudo-scalar (CP-odd) mediator $a$ with Yukawa-like couplings to both the SM fermions and the Dirac DM particle $\chi$, thus allowing for interactions between DM and the SM sector.
 The mediator mixes with the pseudo-scalar $A$ of the 2HDM sector with mixing angle $\theta$.

-The \thdma predicts a variety of different signatures involving both invisible and visible mediator decays, with the former being referred to as $\met+X$ signatures in the following.
+The \thdma has a particularly rich phenomenology, illustrated by the range of signatures shown in Figures~\ref{fig:THDMpa_feyn_gg}-~\ref{fig:THDMpa_feyn_mettw}, and this paper brings together an unprecedentedly large number of them.
+The signatures can be group into those involving invisible and visible mediator decays, with the former being referred to as $\met+X$ signatures in the following.
 At the LHC, the dominant production mode for the majority of signatures is $gg$-initiated production.
 In Figure~\ref{fig:THDMpa_feyn_gg}, Feynman diagrams for the relevant signatures arising from $gg$-initiated production in the \thdma are summarised.
 The $\met+Z$ and $\met+h$ signatures can be resonantly produced (Figure~\ref{fig:THDMpa_feyn_gg_res}), and non-resonantly (Figure~\ref{fig:THDMpa_feyn_gg_box}), making them particularly relevant in the 2HDM+$a$ interpretation.
 Additional signatures arising from $gg$-initiated production are the \met+$j$ signature (Figure~\ref{fig:THDMpa_feyn_gg_jet}), resonant $A/H$ production with decay into \ttbar or \bbbar (Figure~\ref{fig:THDMpa_feyn_tt_res}), \ttbar- or \bbbar-associated resonant $A/H$ production, leading to \tttt, $b\bar{b}b\bar{b}$, $t\bar{t}b\bar{b}$, $\met+\ttbar$, or $\met+\bbbar$ signatures (Figure~\ref{fig:THDMpa_feyn_res_assoc}), $tb$-associated production of a charged Higgs boson decaying into $tb$, \htb (Figure~\ref{fig:THDMpa_feyn_htb}), and production of a SM Higgs boson decaying into a pair of mediators $aa$ with subsequent decays into fermions or DM (Figure~\ref{fig:THDMpa_feyn_haa}).
 Production from $b\bar{b}$ initial states for the $\met+Z$, $\met+h$, and $\met+j$ signatures is shown in Figure~\ref{fig:THDMpa_feyn_bb}.
 Finally, the leading Feynman diagrams for the $\met+tW$ signature are shown in Figure~\ref{fig:THDMpa_feyn_mettw}.
 The interplay between these signatures is highly dependent on the \thdma model parameters.